learithe/epifish/README.md

 You also can automatically collapse any clusters of a minimum size into a group with `min_cluster_size`:
-*Note: this currently does not work well with parent/child relationships if any child clusters are small\!*
+*Note: this currently does not work well with parent/child relationships if any child clusters are small!*

 ``` r
 epifish_output <- epifish::build_epifish(sample_df, colour_df=colour_df, min_cluster_size=10)